davaya/jadn2/docs/im-summary.md

 ```
 where **Record** and **Number** are datatypes built into an IM language.
 Record is a collection of values
 and Number is an atomic value, each with semantics defined by the IM language and the designer's model.
-The Coordinate data type specifies what values a variable of type Coordinate may have (its value space),
+The Coordinate type specifies what values a variable of type Coordinate may have (its value space),
 but not the operations, such as computing the distance between two points, a Coordinate object supports.

 A single **value** of type Coordinate (for example 38.8895, -77.0352) is processed using an **object**